Message annotations

 To delete an annotation, use the annotations.delete() method on a channel.
 Pass in either a message instance or the serial of the message to annotate.
 This method will publish an annotation message with an action of annotation.delete.

 Deleting an annotation does not remove the original annotation that was published.
-Instead, they affect the annotation summary for that message by removing the contribution specified by the annotation.
+Instead, the deletion modifies the annotation summary for that message by removing the contribution specified by the annotation.

 The clientId specified in the client options will be associated with the published delete annotation.